gvwilson/sensibleadventures/gleam/gleam.md

 crouched down to hide.

-Just as he did so, Number One straightened up and tossed the snarly-dogs' harnesses into the back of the wagon.
+Just as he did so, Number One straightened up and tossed the clankers' harnesses into the back of the wagon.
 "There you go, you stupid creatures," he said.
-The snarly-dogs snapped at each other, then curled up with their snouts under their tails.
+The clankers snapped at each other, then curled up with their snouts under their tails.

 Number One took some wooden blocks that were lying on the ground and